ThomasByr/chess/README.md

 **If you ever get this in .7z, .zip, .tar.gz, .rar or whatever archive format, please ensure you do have the latest version by paying a visit to [the home repo](https://github.com/ThomasByr/chess) on GitHub !**

-*note* : doxygen actually can't deal with `<details></details>` tags... please view this page on a proper web editor or even better, on GitHub
+*note* : doxygen actually can't deal with new markdown GitHub tags... please view this page on a proper web editor or even better, on GitHub

 1. [In short](#in-short)
 2. [Prerequisites](#prerequisites)